uwsbel/blenderPlugin/README.md

 	potentially become part of the extra_params if needed -Currently object types must be simple primitives, can expand later to cover meshes from .obj and the like

+**What you can do**
+-Apply colors to your objects and have those colors show when you render.

+**What this plugin does NOT do (currently)**
+-allow you to move, rotate, or size the objects.
+You can do this in blender but if
+    you render with renderman your changes will NOT be applied.
+(Camera location however, WILL be changed if you move it. ctrl-alt-0 is nice for snapping the camera to your view point)
+-allow you to save your changes partway through.
+You must import the file,
+    apply materials and colors, and export it in ONE blender session.
+-a full render with blender's "render" button.